stef-writes/iceOS-beta01/docs/todo/frosty/frosty.md

 - Compose nodes and tools into agents with goals, memory, and policies.
 - Define agent instructions, context, and accessible tools.
 - Support for hierarchical and collaborative agent structures.
+- **Note:** Agents themselves do not perform multi-step tool calls internally; instead, they can output plans for ScriptChain to execute.

 ### 4. **Chain Builder**
 - Visual and code-based editor for chaining agents/nodes/tools.